emlaver/gh-pages-example/content/search.md

 <!-- Load the content to index -->
 <script src="/js/searchcontent.js"></script>
 <script>

+  // put in placeholder searchContent if it's not there searchContent = searchContent || []

   // remove anything but alphanumeric characters const sanitise = function(str) {